Mass texts are a favorite communication channel for tech-savvy businesses.

 Mass texts can fulfill your businesses need to get more data on your customers.

-Send out a link to a survey through a text message.
+Send out a link to a survey through a text message or run an SMS poll.
 If you would rather use email to collect customer data and feedback, consider sending a followup SMS to increase their chances of responding.

 You can use text messaging at every stage of your event.